evergreen-ci/evergreen/docs/Project-Configuration/Parameterized-Builds.md

 This allows projects to maintain non-secret project variables in their project config, rather than the project page, for wider edit/view access.
 Tests can be written to have different behavior for different parameter values, allowing patches to be more configurable.
 Parameters can also be used in dynamic variants.

+**Secrets should not be passed in via Parameterized Builds, since these values are not private.**

 ## Hierarchy

 Parameters can be defined in multiple different places, and can overwrite existing project variables.
 This leads to a specific hierarchy (listed from highest priority to lowest):